alexeymhv/adop-cartridges-cookbook/_docs/recipes/running-sq-analysis.md

 permalink: /docs/recipes/running-sq-analysis/
 ---

-Let's say you want to run a SonarQube analysis.
+This section describes how to run a SonarQube analysis.

 # Method